 The Scheme was Contracted Out of the State Second Pension and as a result you paid lower National Insurance contributions whilst you were an active member of the Scheme.
-This means that you did not accrue the full State Second Pension during the period you contributed to the Scheme.
+This means that you did not accrue State Second Pensions during the period you contributed to the Scheme.